danitcodes/danitcodes/README.md

 📃 About Me:
 - 😄 Pronouns: ** she/her **
-- 🌱 I’m currently learning ... ⚡ React, Redux, & Firebase ⚡
+- 🌱 I’m currently learning ... ⚡ React, Next.js ⚡
 - 👣 Next steps for me ... an internship as a software developer! 🦾
 - 💬 Ask me about ... craft cocktails! 🍹